These organizations work as an unified team to provide 211 services to all Louisianans:

 232-HELP is a single destination agency providing information, education and referral services.
 Guidance and direct services are rendered as required.
 They work to help those in crisis return to being healthy and productive members of the community and to empower and strengthen individuals and families by connecting those in need with community and social services that address their needs.

-For more information about 232-HELP, please contact Neka Mire at firstname.lastname@example.org.
+For more information about 232-HELP, please contact Pierre Coleman at email@example.com.

-For more information about CAUW, please contact Edy Addison at email@example.com.
+For more information about United Way 211/CAUW, please contact Jil Massucco at firstname.lastname@example.org.

 Since 1954, UWCL has served its community and their mission is to link people and resources for a stronger community in Central Louisiana.
 They work to support a vision of of a community in which all our neighbors are linked to each other and to the resources they need to prosper and thrive.